sonelu/roboglia/docs/quick_start.rst

   >>>bus.scan()
   [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

 Great!
-I told us that there are 10 servos on that bus (if you're wandering they are actually the 2 servos for the head pan / tilt and 4 servos for each hand of the robot).
+I told us that there are 10 servos on that bus (if you're wondering they are actually the 2 servos for the head pan / tilt and 4 servos for each hand of the robot).